designrubenz/simple-js-browser-template/README.md

 All js-files in your 'src/js' folder get concatenated into 'src/js/main.js'.
 JS-files in 'src/js/lib' will appear first.

-** Wanna contribute? **
+**Wanna contribute?**
-Please help me to make the gulpfile more readable.
-New tasks and features, however, will most likely not be added in order to keep things simple (and comply with the repository's name).
+I would highly appreciate your contributions.
+Especially, please help me to make the gulpfile more readable and more quality JS.
+New tasks and features, however, will most likely not be added in order to keep things simple (and in line with the repository's name).